ygemici/osz/docs/posix.md

 Limits
 ------

-Most of the defines int [limits.h](https://github.com/bztsrc/osz/blob/master/etc/include/limits.h) are meaningless in OS/Z.
+Most of the defines in [limits.h](https://github.com/bztsrc/osz/blob/master/etc/include/limits.h) are meaningless in OS/Z.
 Either because I have used an unlimited algorithm or because the limit is boot time [configurable](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md).

 Paths